Demetrius-Dixon/Monkanics/README.md

 # Monkanics (Monkey + Mechanics)
 **The D-I-Why, Combat Collect-a-Thon that's serious monkey business!**

-Monkanics is a D-I-Why, FOSS arena shooter made with Godot for Windows 10/11 and Linux x86_64.
+Monkanics is a D-I-Why, FOSS arena shooter that's made with Godot 4.
+And runs natively on Windows 10, Windows 11, and Linux x86_64.

 Monkanics is also a grassroots live-service game (I coined this term to differentiate Monkanics from other PvP live-service shooters).